sid-agrawal/sid-agrawal.github.io/_posts/2021-09-27-sel4-page-count.md

 The second part of the output shows the page directory and table entries.
 Here we see that the 2 PDE are in use with a total of 405(18 + 387) PTEs used in total.

+### Questions
 Why is there is a discrepancy in the number of pages used?
 - Does the library allocate a bunch of pages(387) which do not belong to any reservation?
 - As far as the single page difference of 17 Vs 18 can be explained by the driver sharing a page with the test-app.